 But if you’re looking for an all-mountain board that is more aggressive than normal or an aggressive all mountain board that is more forgiving than normal and you want something that has good float in powder but can still ride switch and hit the jump line in the park, then the Explorer would be a great choice for you.

 More Info, Current Prices and Where to Buy Online

-If you want to check out other aggressive all mountain or all mountain options or compare the Explorer to others, check out the next links.
+If you want to check out other aggressive all mountain options or compare the Explorer to others, check out the next link.